Inkaterra Hacienda Urubamba

 Tips are a great way to show your appreciation to your guide (and porters if you do a trek).
 For a half day tour (10-30 Soles per person) and full day tour (20-60 Soles per person) is a recommended tipping range.
 The tip ranges represent a total amount that varies on the number of people in your tour and can be divided amongst everyone.
 Of course, the amount of tip you leave is at your own discretion.

-To/from Machu Picchu from the Sacred Valley
+How do I get to Machu Picchu from the Sacred Valley?

 What is altitude sickness?
 Is there anything I can do to prevent it?